Aarleks/WREL2001/README.md

-# WREL2001
+# WREL2001 - World Religions in Context
-WREL2001 World Religion in Context, USyd 2014
+This repo contains the unit outline, essay instructions, and unit marking rubrics for the unit of study, WREL2001 World Religions in Context, which I developed and ran at the University of Sydney in semester 1, 2014.